HotelQuickly/AlipayApi/README.md

 ### Installation
-Add this repository to composer.json, or run:
+Add this repository to composer.json, or run :
 ```sh
 $ composer require hotel-quickly/alipay-api:@dev
 ```